Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Experiments

 \section{Experiments}

 This section presents the experimental setup, main results, and analysis.
-We answer the following research questions (RQs): \textbf{RQ1: }Does Graph-R1 outperform other methods? \textbf{RQ2: }Does the main component of Graph-R1 work, and how is its comparative analysis? \textbf{RQ3-6: }How are construction cost, retrieval efficiency, generation quality, and generalizability of Graph-R1, respectively?
+We answer the following research questions (RQs): \textbf{RQ1: }Does Graph-R1 outperform other methods? \textbf{RQ2: }Does the main component of Graph-R1 work, and how is its comparative analysis? \textbf{RQ3-5: }How are construction cost, retrieval efficiency, and generation quality?